karanpratapsingh/learn-go/README.md

 This brings us to the million-dollar question, why do we need pointers?

 Well, there's no definite answer for that, and pointers are just another useful feature that helps us mutate our data efficiently without copying a large amount of data.

-And can be applied to tons of use cases.

 Lastly, I will add that if you are coming from a language with no notion of pointers, don't panic and try to form a mental model of how pointers work.